kanoflor/immfly-assignment/README.md

 ### Testing Status

-- **Unit Tests:** Not implemented due to time constraints, but recommended for production use
+- **Unit Tests:** Implemented for the HomeScreen only due to time constraints
-- **Testing Framework:** Would recommend Jest + React Native Testing Library for comprehensive testing
+- **Testing Framework:** Jest + React Native Testing Library for comprehensive testing